dmitry-strungar/portfolio-website/README_ENG.md

 ## About me

 BI Analyst with practical experience in dashboard development, SQL analytics, and product metrics analysis.
-I want to get my first professional job in data analytics, where I can apply data analysis and visualization tools to solve business problems and support decision making.
+I want to get a professional job in the field of data analytics, where I can apply data analysis and visualization tools to solve business problems and support decision making.

 ---